tanho63/tanho.ca/content/posts/drafts-uv_python/index.md

 - `uv add` handles adding a dependency and installing it, making sure it is compatible with the other dependencies and current python versions.
 If it fails to install, it will warn loudly.
-- reticulate, tensorflow, and keras R packages all work fine locally.
+- reticulate, tensorflow, and keras R packages all work fine together locally.

 Let's move on to dockerizing the project.